cshung/JwBibleDownloader/README.md

 JwBibleDownloader
 =================

-Download Bible Content from http://www.jw.org
+The script is written to download Bible Content from [Jehovah's Witness](http://www.jw.org).